MooersLab/rstudiopymolpysnips/README.md

 1. You can run the PyMOL GUI next to your **RStudio** session.
 You can adjust the molecule's orientation manually, run the **get_view** command, and copy the output in the command history window from PyMOL and paste it into a cell in the **RStudio**.
-The one line of settings returned by the **rv** shortcut are easier to copy and paste.
+The one line of settings returned by the **rv** shortcut is easier to copy and paste.

 2. You do not need the viewport.
 With 10-15 minutes of practice, you can master the rapid iterating of **rotate** and **translate** commands to adjust the molecule's orientation with greater precision than via manipulation of the mouse.